A Namekian in Halkeginia

 Again, stunned silence followed, the only audible sound being that of the rolling winds sweeping across the lookout.

-Louise and Siesta were now openly staring at the Namekian as if he had grown another head.
-They had both been there for his 'duel' with Guiche...if such an utterly one-sided spectacle could even be called such.
+Louise and Siesta were now openly staring at the Namekian as if he had sprouted an extra pair of arms.
+They had both been there for his 'duel' with Guiche... if such an utterly one-sided spectacle could even be called as much.
 They had both seen what Piccolo was capable of, and how he had bested a mage – albeit a dot-class one, but a mage nonetheless – with almost ridiculous ease.

 And now here he was, in his own words, proposing to train them to fight like he did.